DylanScottCarroll/JonasDylanNeuralNetwork/README.md

 # JonasDylanNeuralNetwork
-Dylan and Jonas are working together to make a Neural Network for fun.
+Dylan and Jonas are working together to make a Neural Network for fun and glory.